Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 (Your dentist will need to provide you with specific instructions because the duration varies with different drugs as well as the dentist’s opinion.
 Examples: Diclofenac cessation as few as 2 to 3 days.)

-- It’s also important to state that there are multiple factors that a dentist will consider when determining what level of bleeding risk (large or small) is associated with the patient’s use of prescription NSAID compounds, both transient and therapeutic regimens.
+- It’s also important to state that there are multiple factors that a dentist must consider when determining if their patient is at high risk of bleeding complications due to their use of prescription NSAID compounds, both transient and therapeutic regimens.

 A simple phone call to your dentist’s office in advance of your extraction appointment can clarify what action if any you should take.